nikhilgajghate/checklist/README.md

 - ✨ **Modern Dark UI** - Clean, professional interface with dark theme
 - 📝 **Add Tasks** - Easily add new action items with a simple input field
+- ✏️ **Edit Tasks** - Double-click tasks or use edit button to modify task text
 - ☑️ **Checkbox Management** - Mark tasks as complete/incomplete with checkboxes
 - 🗑️ **Delete Tasks** - Remove individual tasks with delete buttons
 - 📊 **Progress Tracking** - See how many tasks you've completed